Marine Technology - Navigation

 This program has been planned in co-operation with Transport Canada Marine Safety and Security (TCMSS) and Canada's shipping companies.
 It offers a complete education for those seeking employment as a ship's Navigation Officer.
 The specialized competencies and work experience also provide the graduate with opportunities for employment in government and in other marine-related industries.

-Graduates of this program may find a rewarding career as a ship's officer on board commercial vessels throughout Canada and the world.
-This Three year co-operative cadet training program may lead to career advancement to senior ranks on board ship and to positions of leadership in the marine industry.
+Graduates of this program may find rewarding careers as ship's officers on board commercial vessels throughout Canada and the world.
+This three year co-operative cadet training program may lead to career advancement to senior ranks on board ship and to positions of leadership in the marine industry.
 Graduates are eligible to write examinations for the Transport Canada Watchkeeping Mate Certificate of Competency and can gain employment in domestic and international shipping industries.

 Program Learning Outcomes

 The graduate has reliably demonstrated the ability to:

 - monitor and control compliance with legislation to ensure the safety of life at sea and protection of the marine environment;

 - safely and effectively function as a member of a large dynamic team, whose goal is to transport cargo in a safe and environmentally sustainable manner;